jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.4.8 MaxOverlay

-Evaluates the maximum value for each grid cell from a stack of input rasters.
+Evaluates the maximum value for each grid cell from a stack of input rasters..

 *Parameters*: